Heaveness/BPG-Edition/Hotfix Patch Notes & README.txt

 - Updated AncientWarfare 2 to the latest version.
 -

-- Complete overhaul of the worldgen and terrain gen to accomodate the new structuregen changes.
+- Complete overhaul of the worldgen and terrain gen to accommodate the new structuregen changes.
 - Vanilla villages have been removed.
 Villagers have been moved to other spawning sources.
 - Toroquest mod has been removed.
 -